commercialhaskell/stack/doc/GUIDE.md

 ```
 cueball:~/yackage-0.8.0$ stack solver
-Using configuration file: stack.yaml
-The following packages are missing from the config:
-- example/yackage-test.cabal

-Using cabal packages:
-- yackage.cabal

-Using resolver: lts-4.2
-Using compiler: ghc-7.10.3
-Asking cabal to calculate a build plan...
-Trying with packages from lts-4.2 and 3 external packages as hard constraints...
-Successfully determined a build plan with 3 external dependencies.
-No changes needed to stack.yaml
+# solver output ...
 ```

-It says there are no changes needed to your config.
+It says there are no changes needed to your configuration.
 Notice that it also reports `example/yackage-test.cabal` as missing from the config.
 It was purposely omitted by `stack init` to resolve a conflict.